NyteshadeXT/PF2e-Vault/6) NPCs/Restwell Keep/Bergen.md

 ## DM Notes
 A devotee of Moradin, he relies on his knowledge of metals rather than brute strength.
 He particularly loves a challenge, and he has a great knowledge of dwarven rituals and lore.
 If given the correct materials he can make many magical weapons and armor.

+Bergen has been recently meeting with Benwick and has had some interesting conversations about the effects of the chaos scar taint on various metals.
+If asked he believes he knows the secrets to creating [[purified-glowmetal-weapon|Purified Glowmetal Weapons]].

 ### Plot Hooks
 TBD